The Management Team

 Professor Chris Brightling - Co-director

-Dr Carl Edwards - Commercial and LD3 Manager
+Dr Carl Edwards - Commercial Manager

-Carl Joined LPMI as Commercial Manager in January 2018 and became LD3 manager in December 2020.
+Carl Joined IPH as Commercial Manager in January 2018 and became LD3 manager in December 2020.
 He is responsible for engaging with commercial partners and facilitating industry led research collaborations in precision medicine.
-He is also providing IP and commercialisation advice to LPMI members, assisting in building a broad base of collaborations for LMPI.
+He is also providing IP and commercialisation advice to IPH members, assisting in building a broad base of collaborations for LMPI.
 Carl is the UK lead for the CODEX4SME European programme to assist SMEs in developing companion diagnostics, providing networking events and access to clinical experts as part of the package of support.
 Carl is an experienced commercial development manager working with pharmaceutical, medical devices and venture capital companies.
 Carl was also Director of NHS Innovations East Midlands, responsible for IP exploitation from all NHS Trusts and was an NHS Ethics Committee Chair for 15 years.

 LD3 Research Team